 You can spot a vegetable grower easily: they will tell you, usually within minutes of meeting them.
 They cannot contain themselves.
 It’s all too exciting.
 Having regaled you with tales of how their harvests are doing they will gleefully launch into a commentary of what they cooked last night with their homegrown carrots, or whatever, which tasted like no other carrot dish you could possibly comprehend and was so darn carrot-y as to blow their mind.

 I confess, I am this person.
 I have been growing my own vegetables for 10 years after I moved out of London to escape the rat race.
-Eventually I would quit my office job to grow and cook full time, so strong was the addiction, and now I write about food inspired by nature, the Cotswold landscape where I live, and my seasonal harvests over on my website, Instagram and in my first cookbook, From the Veg Patch, publishing later this year.
+Eventually I would quit my office job to grow and cook full time, so strong was the addiction, and now I write about food inspired by nature, the Cotswold landscape where I live, and my seasonal harvests over on my website, Instagram and in my first cookbook, From the Veg Patch.

 What to Plant in January

 Sowing anything in January is always a bit of risk.
 The weather is dubious and the wildlife hungry, so nighttime raids on your sweet and inviting crops are likely.
 However, growers everywhere will have fingers itching to sow something after the winter break.

 If you have a sunny, sheltered, indoor windowsill you can alleviate the sowing compulsion by planting basil now.
 A few seeds scattered 2-3cm apart in a 15cm plant pot of compost and sat in a tray of water to soak the soil (watering from above might rot the seeds), will germinate in a warm kitchen within a fortnight and should provide a few leaves for garnishing a pizza by April.